Welcome to South Park, a historic urban neighborhood in Dayton, Ohio.

 Everybody says “Hi.”

 The best way to find out if you’ll be happy in a new neighborhood is to get to know the people.
 We’d like to introduce ourselves.
-If you see us walking the dog, sitting on the porch or having pizza at South Park Tavern, say hello.
-You can also call the president of our neighborhood association and ask to attend one of our regular social events or a monthly meeting.
+If you see us walking the dog or sitting on the porch, say hello.
+You can also attend one of our regular social events or a monthly meeting.
 See our calendar of events and contact information.